Speaker Quality Compared

 TV, specifically the Sony A95L 55-inch.

-Echo Dot with clock (3rd gen)2: Worse in all dimensions than the TV.
+Echo, specifically the Echo Dot with clock (3rd gen)2: Worse in all dimensions than the TV.

-Macbook Pro 16-inch (M1): Compared to the Echo Dot, it has less volume and no bass.
+Mac, specifically the Macbook Pro 16-inch (M1): Compared to the Echo Dot, it has less volume and no bass.
 Music is devoid of energy.
 You can hear the sound, but it doesn’t have the impact.
 It sounds tinny, like the laptop speaker it is.

-iPad Pro 11-inch: Compared to any of the above, it has less clarity.
+iPhone, specifically the iPhone 15 without any suffixes: Compared to any of the above, it has less clarity.
 It has less bass, so it sounds tinny.
 It has less volume.
 It's effectively mono, in the sense that the sound seems to come from one point.

-Pixel XL 1: An iPhone with lower volume and bass.
+Pixel, specifically the Pixel XL 1: An iPhone with lower volume and bass.

 This was all about music.
 Now let’s see how they perform…